s0md3v/dump/twitter-status/README.md

 4. If you decide to change your twitter password, delete the `cookies.json` file so it can be generated again with a fresh login.

 ## FAQ
-#### I am on windows, I don't have a `/usr/bin` directory.
+#### I am on windows, how do I get this to run?
+These are general directions, you will need to improvise as needed.

-Google 'install geckodriver windows', once you are done setting it up, update both geckodriver paths in `change.py`
+1. Search 'install geckodriver windows' on google, once you are done setting it up, update both geckodriver paths in `change.py`.
+2. In linux, to run a command as another user you enter this in your terminal: `sudo -u username <command>`.
+This might be different in Windows, find out how it should be change the commands in `main.py` in `online()` function.

 #### I got an error or having a problem with this.
 [Create an issue](https://github.com/s0md3v/dump/issues/new)